Salvaged vehicles

 A salvage vehicle is a vehicle that:

-- Has been damaged to the extent that it has been declared a total loss.
+• Is damaged to the extent that it's declared a total loss

 For a complete definition, see RCW 46.04.514.

-If your vehicle is destroyed or declared a total loss, either you or your insurance company must report that the vehicle has been declared salvage and surrender the title to us.
+If your vehicle is destroyed or declared a total loss, you or your insurance company must report that the vehicle has been declared salvaged and surrender the title to us.

 To report a salvage vehicle and surrender the title to us, write "Destroyed" and the date the vehicle was salvaged across the face of the title and mail it to us at: